radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

 # Part 2 Conclusion:

-According to the screenshots, in 2005 there were the most distinct number of genres released with a count being of 111.
+According to the screenshots:
+- In 2005 there were the most distinct number of genres released with a count being of 111.
-Following that is 2006 with a count of 98 genres and then 2003 with a count of 94 genres.
+- Following that is 2006 with a count of 98 genres and then 2003 with a count of 94 genres.

 # ANALYSIS 2